o3de/community/process-docs-and-markdown/github-markdown.md

 ## Footnotes

-Footnotes aren't part of the core Markdown spec, but they supported by GFM.
+Footnotes aren't part of the core Markdown spec, but they are supported on GitHub.

 ```Here is a simple footnote[^1].